 For 20 years I made my living by learning how to get others to cooperate with me.
 If it wasn’t a foreign spy, it was supervisors, colleagues, and members of the business community from whom I needed cooperation if I wanted to keep moving ahead in my career.

-While the chance of you crossing paths with a foreign spy are minimal, you will encounter investors, financiers, clients, prospects, and other team members you will need to elicit cooperation from if you want to keep your business moving forward.
+While the chance of you crossing paths with a foreign spy are minimal, you will encounter investors, clients, prospects, and family members from whom you will need to elicit cooperation if you want to move forward in business and life.